Fragments of Memory

 Before he returned to his watching post, she asked, “What were you recording?”

-“Just some notes about the protesters.”
+“Just some notes about the protest.”

 “Surely, you’re not going to include that in your broadcast,” she said.